seamusfoley/iotes-documentation/docs/introduction/what-is-iotes.md

 [Cylon](https://cylonjs.com)

-## See it action.
+## See it in action.

-Check out the [examples]('/docs/introduction/examples) page to get a feel for how iotes works page or just [get started]('/docs/introduction/getting-started')
+Check out the [examples]('/docs/introduction/examples) page to get a feel for how Iotes works, or just [get started]('/docs/introduction/getting-started')